Practicums/agai-on-premise-groundx/README.md

 4. Sets the kubectl context to the eyelevel namespace.

-This makes it so you don't have to specify the namespace every time when uses kubectl commands on the GroundX deployment, since kubectl intially uses the default namespace.
+This step is mainly for convenience, so you don't have to specify the namespace every time when uses kubectl commands on the GroundX deployment, since kubectl intially uses the default namespace.

-5. Install the Nvidia gpu-operator.
+5. Installs the Nvidia gpu-operator.

 The gpu-operator creates important resources in the cluster that certain pods need for deployment.